Disputing a transaction

 If you believe there's an error with a transaction on your Fidelity® Rewards Visa Signature® card, this page will give you some options designed to help investigate and try to resolve it.
 The first step is to review any transactions you think may be problematic.

-If you notice a transaction you don't recognize or didn't authorize, it's important to reach out Cardmember Service at 888-551-5144 as soon as possible so we can help you review your account for potential fraudulent activity and help you decide on the best course of action.
+If you notice a transaction you don't recognize or didn't authorize, you may follow the steps below to initiate a dispute online.
+This will submit a fraud claim.
+You can also reach out to Cardmember Service at 888-551-5144 to discuss the situation so we can help you review your account for potentially fraudulent activity and help you decide on the best course of action.

 What's a transaction dispute?

-Disputing a transaction is a process in which you question or contest the accuracy of a credit card transaction that been posted to your account.
+Disputing a transaction is a process in which you question or contest the accuracy of a credit card transaction.
 For instance, you may feel the amount is incorrect, or that the merchant didn't fulfill the terms and conditions of your purchase.

 Filing a dispute is different than requesting a refund.
 If you're looking to get your money back from a seller because you no longer want an item, have a change in plans, or are not satisfied with the seller's merchandise or service, you should request a refund directly from the seller or merchant.
 Elan cannot issue a refund on behalf of a merchant.